cs480x-22c/a2-DataVis-5Ways/README.md

 ![ggplot2](img/a2_rplot.png)

 I also used the plotly library to add an interactive feature to the plot.
 This R library used to make interactive, publication-quality graphs.
-The 'ggploty()' function allowed me to create a tooltip that appears when you hover your mouse over the different points on the graph.
+The 'ggplotly()' function allowed me to create a tooltip that appears when you hover your mouse over the different points on the graph.
 I had the tooltip include car features, such as the car's name, weight, mpg, manufacturer, and model year.

 ![ggplot2](img/plotly.png)